robertorosero/pyhtonmig/Doc/distutils/builtdist.rst

 The Postinstallation script
 ---------------------------

-Starting with Python 2.3, a postinstallation script can be specified which the :option:`--install-script` option.
+Starting with Python 2.3, a postinstallation script can be specified with the :option:`--install-script` option.
 The basename of the script must be specified, and the script filename must also be listed in the scripts argument to the setup function.